Can a DUI be Expunged in California?

 Suppose you were convicted of a first-time DUI, and you complete all terms of your sentencing.
 Your DUI attorney may then be able to help you expunge your record.
 But, if you’re convicted of another DUI a few years later, you may still be subject to a second-time DUI charge, which carries harsher penalties upon a conviction than a conviction for a first DUI.

+Can a DUI be Expunged in California?
 Contact Dod Law for Help Expunging a DUI

 DUI convictions can lead to a lifetime of hardship, but it is possible to expunge the crime from your criminal record and secure your future.
 To have a fair chance at a successful expungement, you need competent legal representation.
 Attorney Dod has practiced criminal defense for more than 17 years and can guide you through the expungement process.